eaprelsky/infodynamics/book/16_the_information_universe.md

 *End of Book*

-**Information Physics: How Electrical Circuits Think, Feel, and Shape Reality**
+**Information Dynamics: How Electrical Circuits Think, Feel, and Shape Reality**

 *A complete exploration of consciousness as electrical information processing and its implications for science, technology, philosophy, and the future of cosmic evolution.*